mhmatthewhugley/Google-Compute-Engine-Docker-Compose-Setup/TextNowDomains.md

 Description:
 \
-Urls the TextNow app requires to launch smoothly on Android.
-Did not test if only a couple are needed, you can try narraowing down the list if you want.
+Urls the TextNow app requires to launch smoothly on Android 14.
 I can confirm these are requested when launching the app.
 ```
 app.adjust.com
 app.adjust.net.in